railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Reconciliation in Open ERP can only be carried out in accounts that have been configured as reconcilable (the :guilabel:`Reconcile`  field).

-.. tip:: Don't confuse: **account** reconciliation and **bank statement** reconciliation
+.. tip:: Do not confuse: **account** reconciliation and **bank statement** reconciliation

-	It's important not to confuse the reconciliation of accounting entries with bank statement reconciliation.
+	It is important not to confuse the reconciliation of accounting entries with bank statement reconciliation.
 	The first consists of linking account entries with each other, while the second consists of verifying
 	that your bank statement corresponds with the entries of that account in your accounting system.

 There are different methods of reconciling entries.
-You've already seen the reconciliation of entries while doing data entry in an account.
+You have already seen the reconciliation of entries while doing data entry in an account.
 Automatic and manual reconciliations are described here.

 .. index::
    single: reconciliation; automatic

-Automatic reconciliation
+Automatic Reconciliation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For automatic reconciliation, you'll be asking Open ERP to make its own search for entries to reconcile in a series of accounts.
+For automatic reconciliation, you will be asking Open ERP to make its own search for entries to reconcile in a series of accounts.
 It tries to find entries for each partner where the amounts correspond.